bob-crutchley/spring-boot-hello-world-ci/README.md

 ```bash
 docker-compose up -d
 ```
-Jenkins will accessible from port 80
+Jenkins will accessible from port 80 with the credentials set to admin:admin (it's best if you update this of course)

 When a branch has been built with the included Jenkins job It can be accessed from `/spring-boot-hello-world/branch-name`